miladhzzzz/Kube-o-Matic/README.md

 ## What?
 as everyone knows by now! in order to communicate with a kubernetes cluster you need to use a tool called "Kubectl".theres a bunch of commands that you can use to interact with your cluster!

-this tool provides a layer on top of k8s.io/client-go to automate "kubectl"! we expose an HTTP REST API to bring kubectl to your browser!
+**Kube-o-Matic!** provides a layer on top of k8s.io/client-go to automate "kubectl"! we expose an HTTP REST API to bring kubectl to your browser!